Oliver Grau

-Oliver Grau (born 24 October 1965) is a German art historian and media theoretician with a focus on image science, modernity and media art as well as culture of the 19th century and Italian art of the Renaissance.
-Main Areas of Research are: Digital Art, Media Art History, immersion, digital humanities, documentation and conservation strategies of born-digital media art.
+Oliver Grau (born 24 October 1965) is a German art historian and media theoretician who focuses on image science, modernity and media art as well as culture of the 19th century and Italian art of the Renaissance.
+His main areas of research are Digital Art, Media Art History, Immersion (virtual reality), digital humanities, documentation and conservation strategies of born-digital art.

+Grau is founder and director of the Archive for Digital Art (founded in 1998) and founder and is head of the Society for MediaArtHistories and its biennial conference series, active since 2004.
+His monograph Virtual Art: From Illusion to Immersion (MIT Press 2004) is often cited and with translations of his texts in 15 languages to date and over 300 invited lectures in 44 countries, he is one of the most internationally renowned contemporary art and media scholars.
+Oliver Grau was appointed in 2005 Chair Professor at the Center for Image Science (which investigates the ways that image quality can be defined, measured and optimized) at the Danube University Krems.

 Works

-Oliver Grau was appointed in 2005 Chair Professor at the Center for Image Science at the Danube University Krems.

 He was invited to more than 350 lectures and keynotes and has conducted international lecture tours, received numerous awards, and produced international publications in English, Spanish, Portuguese, Serbian, Macedonian, Slovenian, Korean, Chinese.
-After studying in Hamburg, Siena, and London, earning a master's degree under Martin Warnke, among others, and a doctorate in Berlin under Horst Bredekamp and Friedrich Kittler, Grau taught and conducted research at the Humboldt University in Berlin, spent time as a guest researcher at institutions in Japan and the United States, and, after completing his habilitation at the University of Art in Linz in 2004, worked as a professor at universities.
+After studying in Hamburg, Siena, and London, earning a master's degree under Martin Warnke, among others, and a doctorate in Berlin under Horst Bredekamp and Friedrich Kittler, Grau taught and conducted research at the Humboldt University in Berlin, spent time as a guest researcher at institutions in Japan and the United States, and, after completing his degree at the University of Art and Design Linz in 2004, worked as a professor at various universities.
 Since 2005 he has held the first chair for image sciences in the German-speaking world and headed the Department of Image Science at Danube University Krems.
-He turned down calls to the University of Siegen and the City University of Hong Kong after negotiations to remain there.
 His main research interests in image science focus on the histories of media art, immersion (virtual reality), and emotion, as well as the history, idea, and culture of artificial life, "living" and telematic imagery, telepresence and the development of digital humanities through tools such as online image and video databases.